Information last updated: August 23, 2020

 Mitigating factors - What is being done?

 - 18 March: The first Lock-Down Guidelines for Uganda are announced.
 They include the closure of all educational institutions, places of worship, rallies, weddings of more than 10 people, cultural gatherings, conferences, discos/bars, sports, music shows, cinemas/concerts; bans on all movement of Ugandans to or through category one COVID-19 countries (return of Ugandas is allowed provided they undergo mandatory quarantine at their own expense).
-In addition, all public public transport and cattle/food markets are allowed.
+In addition, all public transport and cattle/food markets are allowed.
 Burials are also allowed but must be attended by a few people only.
 Government also issues guidelines on prevention and suppression of transmission- mainly hygiene SOPs.

 - 25 March: The second Lock-down guidelines for Uganda are announced.
 These include stopping all public passenger transport, and suspension of all non-food sellers at markets.